 Activities near Piazza Camp dei Fiori

-A fun way to discover the surroundings of Campo de'Fiori is with a tour.
-For example, last visit to Rome I did a culinary tour with a guide, an entertaining evening walk.
+📌 Tip: A fun way to discover the surroundings of Campo de'Fiori is with a food tour.
+For example, last visit to Rome I booked this street food tour with a guide, an entertaining evening walk.
 Local specialties can be tasted in combination with interesting stories about the old center of Rome: